automenta/mb7/doc/README.gra3.md

 --------

-To address your query, I’ve refined and organized a vision for SemanticScribe, transforming it into a self-consistent, user-friendly software singularity that leverages graph theory and functional tags.
+To address your query, I’ve refined and organized a vision for Netention, transforming it into a self-consistent, user-friendly software singularity that leverages graph theory and functional tags.
 This redesign aligns with the app’s core purpose—empowering users to create, collaborate, and analyze semantically rich data—while emulating the data models, features, and UIs of the diverse applications you’ve listed.
 Below, I’ll outline the system’s foundation, detail